strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 by yourself.

-Alternatively, you can simply rename `rawaccel-switch.cmd` to something else that is more simple, like `raps.cmd`, and then you would be able to type `raps quake` on the CLI instead.
-This works, but if you want to use `rawaccel` as the command, it would not.
-This is because of the existence of the `rawaccel.exe` GUI application in the RawAccel program directory.
-In that case, typing `rawaccel quake` on the CLI will run `rawaccel.exe`, rather than RawAccel Profile Switcher's `rawaccel.cmd`.
+Alternatively, you can simply rename `rawaccel-switch.cmd` to something else that is more simple, like `raps.cmd`.
+Then you should be able to type `raps quake` on the CLI instead.
+This works, but, if you want to use `rawaccel` as the command, it would not.
+This is because of the existence of the `rawaccel.exe` GUI application within the RawAccel program directory.
+In that case, typing `rawaccel quake` on the CLI would run `rawaccel.exe`, rather than RawAccel Profile Switcher's `rawaccel.cmd`.

 To set up the command as `rawaccel` then, you will need to extract `rawaccel-switch.zip` into a separate directory that is unique and